What’s your TYPE? – For Pilots

 Course Duration – Less is BAD / More is GOOD

 Without naming any, I have come across tonnes of schools that offer full fledged Airbus 320 type rating in all of 1 month.
-Please note, airplanes like an A320 are complicated machines with 400+ computers (No jokes, no exaggerations) controlling the damn thing.
+Please note, airplanes like an A320 are complicated machines with 400+ computers (No jokes, no exaggerations) controlling them directly or indirectly.
 There’s absolutely no way any pilot could assimilate the knowledge and understand the systems needed to fly a machine that sophisticated along with the practical simulator training in a month!
 A good duration to look out for is 2 months.
 Anything more than that is BETTER.
 A longer course duration may be marginally more expensive from a ‘cost of living’ perspective but in the long run, will help you understand the aircraft systems and fly the plane a lot better.
+Please remember, the airline induction process does not stop at landing a job, the Supernumerary flight and Supervised Line Flying are a tough test of your working knowledge of the aircraft type you are rated on.

 Myth ALERT 3: Flying a Multi Crew (2 Pilot) Aircraft is easier than a single pilot a/c.